jbandela/cppcomponents_libuv/dependencies/libuv/README.md

 Linux using the GCC toolchain.

-OS X using the GCC or XCode toolchain.
+MacOS using the GCC or XCode toolchain.

 Solaris 121 and later using GCC toolchain.